 Unless explicitly stated otherwise, cooperation between the students for the preparation of their discussion topic and class discussion is strongly encouraged.
-Only the creation of the review of the instructor selected research paper and the literature review on a logistics topic are an individual exercises and no cooperation in this task is allowed.
+Only the creation of the review of the instructor selected research paper is an individual exercise and no cooperation in this task is allowed.
 Reports and one page reviews should be typewritten on 8.5 by 11 inch paper, double spaced and single sided.
 Any computer output must be converted to the 8.5 by 11 page format.
-Figures and formulas drawn or written by hand or not allowed.